Skip to content

 More details on preparing your PGP application are available here.

-Fortunately, there is another way.
-IRCC allows parents and grandparents of Canadian citizens and permanent residents to enjoy extended visits to Canada under the Super Visa program.
+If you are unable to sponsor your parents and grandparents for permanent immigration, you may want to consider Canada’s Super Visa program.
 With a Super Visa, a person may be approved to remain in Canada for up to two years upon initial entry to Canada.
 The visa itself is valid for up to 10 years, so holders may return to Canada for as long as the visa remains valid.

 The Super Visa is not a permanent residence program.
 Applicants need to obtain private medical insurance and may not work in Canada unless otherwise authorised to do so.
 However, the relatively quick processing times mean that families may be reunited in Canada sooner than under the Parent and Grandparent Program.
 Moreover, applicants do not have to be invited to apply; if eligible, they may submit an application at any time and be approved to come to Canada.